Logo

 The Championship Picture

-The Oklahoma City Thunder sit at 62–63% on both Kalshi and Polymarket as of this morning — the highest implied probability for any team at this stage of the playoffs since the Golden State Warriors dynasty.
+The Oklahoma City Thunder sit at 59–60% on both Kalshi and Polymarket as of this morning — the highest implied probability for any team at this stage of the playoffs since the Golden State Warriors dynasty.
 They are the defending champions.
-They are 8–0 in these playoffs.
+They are 8–0 in these playoffs, joining only the 2017 Cleveland Cavaliers, 2001 Los Angeles Lakers, and 1989 Lakers as defending titleholders to reach this point without a loss.
 They swept the Los Angeles Lakers in four games, with Shai Gilgeous-Alexander averaging 34.7 points across the postseason and dropping 35 in the clinching Game 4.
+OKC has been resting since that sweep while both remaining semi-final series go to six or seven games around them.

-Over $599 million has been traded on NBA markets on Polymarket alone this postseason.
+Over $616 million has been traded across NBA markets on Polymarket this postseason, with $383 million on the championship contract alone.
 That's the kind of volume that makes price signals worth paying attention to.

 The Western Conference: OKC Has No Margin for Error Against the Right Opponent